mbuliga/hapax/README.md

 ## Goal of hapax

-We in a unitary way a large family of asynchronous graph rewriting automata, by encoding a graph rewrite as a permutation of the ends of the edges of a graph.
+We treat in a unitary way a large family of asynchronous graph rewriting automata, by encoding a graph rewrite as a permutation of the ends of the edges of a graph.
 A local rewrite, i.e. one which involves a small number of nodes and edges, is then encoded as a small permutation.

 By varying the permutation we can vary the graph rewrite.
 As an example, there are 14400 variants of the iconic beta rewrite: https://mbuliga.github.io/hapax/betarand.html